Academic Program Review

-Academic Program Review (APR) is central to Georgia State University’s planning and resource allocation process.
-Periodic and systematic assessment of academic programs, including centers and institutes, and the use of assessment results to improve institutional effectiveness, are required by both the University System of Georgia and the Southern Association of College and Schools.
-Review of academic programs involves preparation of a self study, evaluation by a team of external reviewers who conduct a site visit, analysis and review by faculty governance and administrative bodies of the university, and development and implementation of an action plan.
+Academic Program Review (APR) is central to Georgia State University’s planning and resource allocation processes.
+Periodic and systematic assessment of academic programs and the use of assessment results to improve institutional effectiveness are required by both the University System of Georgia and the Southern Association of College and Schools Commission on College (SACSCOC).

-- preparing and gaining approval of the review schedule from the Committee on Academic Programs
+- preparing and obtaining approval of the review schedule from the University Senate’s Committee on Academic Programs (CAP)

-- providing orientation sessions for academic programs prior to review
+- providing orientation sessions for academic units and programs prior to review

-- securing and coordinating visits of outside evaluators to campus
+- arranging and coordinating site visits by outside evaluators

-- assisting and supporting the Academic Program Review Committee (a sub-committee of the Committee on Academic Programs)
+- assisting and supporting the Academic Program Review Committee (a sub-committee of CAP)

 - monitoring the status of action plans and their implementation